Paso Yobai: Gold mining

-Patronage Festival (Fiesta Patronal)
+Local Festivities

-One of the most important celebrations in Paso Yobai is the Patronage Festival (Fiesta Patronal), celebrated every August 15 honoring its saint patron, the Virgin of Our Lady Saint Mary of the Asunción.
+One of the most important celebrations in Paso Yobai is the Patronage Festival (in spanish Fiesta Patronal), celebrated every August 15 honoring its patron saint, the Virgin of Asuncion.

 The festivities start with the novena each afternoon, with every neighborhood organizing one day of it.
-Also, on the lawn of the Catholic Church there is a religious chorus competition.
+Also, on the lawn of the Catholic Church there is a religious choir competition.
 People come from throughout the district to participate in this celebration.

-On the morning of the 15th there is a procession with the image of the Virgin on the streets Paso Yobai, which are decorated with arcs of bamboo and paper strings.
-The procession proceeds to the church where the local parish priest begins the celebratory mass.
-After the Mass, the celebration continues with bullfights and music.
+On the morning of the 15th there is a procession with the image of the Virgin on the streets which are decorated with bamboo arches and paper strings.
+The procession attentands go to the church where the local parish priest begins the celebratory Mass.
+After the Mass, the celebration continues with bullfighting, dance and music.